lodestone/macpaste/README.md

 ## Installation

-I've created `setup.sh` to take care of most of the integration into MacOS.
+The script `setup.sh` takes care of most of the integration into MacOS.

 * If you have a three-button mouse, run `./setup.sh`.
 You will have copy and paste right away.
 * If not (e.g. Trackpad, MagicMouse etc), run `./setup.sh -n`.
 This will create the copy, but not the paste action.
 See below for ways to mimic the middle-click paste.